krishaamer/green-filter-research/research/introduction.md

 Calastone (2020). *Millennials and investing: A detailed look at approaches and attitudes across the globe*.

-Commission, European, Energy, Directorate-General for, Enterprise, Directorate-General for and Industry (2014). *[Ecodesign your future : How ecodesign can help the environment by making products smarter](https://doi.org/doi/10.2769/38512)*.
-European Commission.

 Deutsche Welle (2019).
 Fridays for Future global climate strike.

 Deyan Georgiev (2023). *39+ Smartphone Statistics You Should Know in 2023*.